nordic-institute/X-Road/doc/Sidecar/kubernetes_security_guide.md

 Network Policies are similar to AWS security groups in the sense that allows creating network ingress and egress rules.
 The difference with Network Policies is that it allows assigning them to pods using pod selectors and labels instead of instances of an AWS security group.

-Network Policies can be configured in AWS with a network provider with network policy support, such as Calico, Cilium, Kube-router, Romana, Weave Net.
+Network Policies can be configured with a network provider with network policy support, such as Calico, Cilium, Kube-router, Romana, Weave Net.
 In this case, we will be using Calico.

 To install Calico, follow the instructions for your cloud provider:
 - [Amazon EKS](https://docs.tigera.io/calico/latest/getting-started/kubernetes/managed-public-cloud/eks)